carlacremer/carlacremer.github.io/_posts/2021-07-15-fungi-and-existential risk.md

 Mycelium is one of the oldest (2.4 bn yrs) multicellular life forms ever found.
 Clearly fungi are rather robust.
 Fungi are adaptable and flexible in form and nutrient requirements.
 A significant fraction of their resilience can be attributed to their promiscuity in building symbiotic relationship with other organisms.
 The least we can do is to check whether we can learn lessons about anti-fragility from fungi and see whether they may be applicable to our own species.
 It would be strategically ill-informed to leave the research on fungal functions untouched and under-funded.

-> Permanency is fragile.
+> Permanence is fragile.

 Sheldrake thinks of long-lived life forms as processes, rather than static entities.
 Therein lies a crucial lesson: the difference between security and anti-fragility.
-Permanency is fragile.
+Permanence is fragile.
 We cannot afford to desire stability, to fulfil our need to control and secure.
 Trying to stay the same, in a dynamic, conjunctional environment is wasteful and risky.
 We should instead balance our form and strengthen our resilience.
 Humanity too is a process.
 We should learn to adapt to and absorb shocks.

-#### Collecting technology
+#### Collecting Technology

 I encounter much optimism about global biodiversity loss.
 Bioengineering, the optimist argues, will let us revive (de-extinct) species, if we retrospectively deem them useful.
 I wish I was convinced.
 But instead, this appears overconfident and rushed.